voidarcher/emacs-config/README.md

 This is essentially meant to be an absolute noob's version of Emacs.
 Specifically, someone who most likely:
-* Is a little familiar with Linux
+* Has some familiarity with Linux, with little-to-no experience with the CLI
-* Has used Vim in the past and got used to the keybindings
+* Has used Vim in the past and is familiar with the keybindings
-* Wants to avoid "Emacs pinky" for paranoid reasons
+* Wants to make the switch to Emacs as painlessly as possible

 ### Prerequisites
 The main requirement is **[GNU Emacs](https://www.gnu.org/software/emacs/)** (please note that this